Is Cordovan Worth It? A Complete Guide to the Fanciest Shoe Leather

 To start, shell cordovan is made from horse hide, specifically the flat muscle (or shell, hence the name) from the rump of the horse.
 You read that right: this leather is made from horse ass.

 Each hide yields two ovals of genuine, quality material, which isn’t very much to begin with.
-And, as most of the world no longer raises horses as part of the food industry, tanneries are immediately stricken with severe limitations upon the number of suitable hides available.
+And, as most of the world no longer raises horses as part of the food industry, tanneries are have limitations on the number of suitable hides available.

 So there you have it: short supply; high demand.
 Cue cash register sound effects.